News

 Seminar title Data, Design, Decision date 2017-04 venue Radcliffe Institute for Advanced Study

-The Radcliffe Institute for Advanced Study at Harvard University convenes an exploratory seminar, Data, Design, Decision.
-This event invites practitioners to share early-stage research on the relationships between spatial analytics and decision-making in contemporary design practice among other topics.
+The Radcliffe Institute for Advanced Study at Harvard University convenes an exploratory seminar in April.
+Supported by a grant awarded to Robert Gerard Pietrusko, Helen Kongsgaard, and Charles Waldheim, the event invites practitioners to share early-stage research on the relationships between spatial analytics and decision-making in contemporary design practice, among other topics.